Financial Aid

 The Financial Aid Department, located on the first floor of the Student Services building, is responsible for initiating, monitoring, and disbursing federal and state program funds.
 These funds are provided to students in the form of grants, scholarships, employment, and loans.
 In addition to the general financial aid programs, the California College Promise Grant (CCPG), formerly known as the Board of Governor's Fee Waiver, is also available.
 Detailed information about financial aid processes and deadlines can be obtained by visiting the Financial Aid Department webpage.

 Student financial aid is intended to assist with those educational costs that remain after the students’ resources and expected contribution from the family have been taken into account.
-To be considered for financial aid, a student must complete a Free Application for Federal Student Aid (FAFSA) each new academic year as soon as possible after October 1 and before March 2 each year to qualify for the most aid.
+To be considered for financial aid, a student must complete a Free Application for Federal Student Aid (FAFSA) each new academic year as soon as possible after October 31 each year to qualify for the most aid.
 The FAFSA Title IV federal school code for Citrus College is 001166.
-AB540 students should file the state California Dream Act Application (CADAA) as soon as possible on or after October 1 and before March 2 each year to qualify for the most aid.
+AB540 students should file the state California Dream Act Application (CADAA) as soon as possible on or after October 1 each year to qualify for the most aid.
+California’s financial aid priority deadline for the 2024-25 academic year is May 2, 2024.
+Students attending California Community Colleges for the 2024-25 academic year should also apply by May 2 and no later than September 3, 2024.

 In order to apply for federal financial aid, all of the following requirements must be satisfied: